caronc/newsreap/README.md

 #    content.to.post.nrws/staged/content.to.post.rar
 #    content.to.post.nrws/staged.db

-# These files 'look' simiar to what is in the prep directory but the are not
+# These files 'look' simiar to what is in the prep directory but they are not,
-# the are already in an ascii format; have a look:
+# they are already in an ascii format... have a look:
 head -n2 content.to.post.nrws/staged/content.to.post.rar
 #  output:
 #    =ybegin part=1 total=1 line=128 size=710 name=content.to.post.rar